 11:28AM.
 Hi poobear-- um, I mean, Primate.
 I would have come here earlier, but I've been busy since I got back from Vanishing Point (you know, my completely unsurprising name for the house in Ellijay.
 Get used to hearing it).
 Oh, Primate.
 Life is... the spice of rice.

 I haven't felt this good in a long time.
 Well, that's a lie.
 I generally feel pretty amazing.
-I just had a somewhat mellow couple of weeks a month back that pushed me under the weather a little bit.
+I just had a somewhat mellow couple of weeks a month back that pushed me under a little bit.
 But all's well that ends well (and it always ends well).
-When I'm down, I just try to do things that I'll benefit from both during that depressing time, but also when I get better.
-So, in my "blackest night" (HA HA HA HA) (okay, I need to calm down), I started waking up at five in the morning to lift, go outside, and get ready for school (which would then leave me with at least half an hour to watch superhero cartoons with my mom).
-I cleaned up my diet and firmed up on starting indulging mmore of my first loves once again (myths, fantasies, archaeology, and others.
+When I'm down, I just try to do things that I'll benefit from in both my "blackest night" (HA HA HA HA) and also in my "brightest day" (okay, I need to calm down).
+So, when under the weather, I started waking up at five in the morning to lift, go outside, and get ready (which would then leave me with at least half an hour to watch superhero cartoons before school).
+I cleaned up my diet and firmed up on fitness.
+I also started indulging in more of my first loves once again (myths, fantasies, archaeology, and others).
 Today I started reading Vril: the Power of the Coming Race).
 On one particular day, I deep cleaned some drawers in my room I've been meaning to for a while, and hiked Blood Mountain with my dad.
 It's the little things.
 And, of course, superheroes have been by my side this whole time.
 And those always make me happy.
 Put lightly.